Table of Contents

-Not any more.
+Not anymore.
 All major search engines have made it clear that paying for links as a way to improve rankings is no longer allowed.
-In fact Google has more than one type of penalty when it comes to questionable links on and to your site.
+In fact, Google has more than one type of penalty regarding questionable links on and to your site.

 Do Not Borrow Links

 Did you ever wonder why so many sites don’t allow comments on their pages or posts?
-A few years ago it became common practice for people to leave blog comments with a link back to their own website.
+A few years ago, it became common practice to leave blog comments with a link to their own website.
 And while it did count as a backlink at the time and essentially piggybacked off of the other site without their permission.
 These comments quickly became spam and were thrown on any, often irrelevant, sites.
 Google is smarter than that.